radicle-dev/radicle-upstream/docs/development.md

 ## Proxy

-All of Upstream's business logic tying together the radicle code collaboration is provided to the UI via an HTTP API by a rust binary called `radicle-proxy`.
+All of Upstream's business logic tying together the Radicle code collaboration is provided to the UI via an HTTP API by a rust binary called `radicle-proxy`.
 It uses [warp][wa] to serve a RESTish JSON API.